Symmetry, Thermodynamics and Topology in Active Matter: Chiral active matter

+\paragraph{\SR{Turners and spinners: dry chiral active matter}} We begin with agent-based models without an ambient fluid. \SR{Motile particles whose heading turns at a constant rate \cite{lowen2016chirality,liebchen2017collective} provide a simple realization of chiral, polar active matter, displaying enhanced order and, for rapid enough turning rate, micro-phase separation} into coherently rotating domains with scale set by the turning radius.
 Persistently spinning particles allow the study of activity without translational motility or even an axis of alignment.
 The particles could be actuated by a motor \cite{vanZuiden12919} or a rotating field \cite{aragones2016elasticity}, in which case chirality is a consequence of rotation, or they could convert incoherent energy input into rotary motion by virtue of their chiral shape \cite{Tsai2005chiral}.
 These active but non-motile spinners give rise to a rich range of phenomena.
 Spinners in a dense passive monolayer display a long-ranged interaction whose character changes as the layer changes from fluid to solid \cite{aragones2016elasticity}, while two-dimensional crystalline phases of spinners display one-way propagating edge currents \cite{vanZuiden12919}.

 A potentially important question of principle in these dry chiral active systems concerns how much, and under what circumstances, the circle-walker system, which has a local polar order parameter but no long-range vector order, differs from the spinner system.
 How do properties vary upon tuning the turning direction from clockwise to counterclockwise as one crosses the point of infinite turning radius where a uniform flock intervenes?
 In a more speculative vein: can elementary active-matter models with chirality offer novel approaches to exploring chiral discrimination and proofreading -- life-or-death issues during protein synthesis in the cell \cite{ahmad2013mechanism}?
 In this connection, recent experiments \cite{arora2021emergent} on a mixture of left- and right-turning motile ellipsoids are noteworthy for placing in evidence an active mechanism for stereoselection, through the formation of a preponderance of motile achiral dimers and a smaller fraction of spinning chiral dimers.
-The study also demonstrated self-recognition in mixtures of particles with a range of chiral activities.